grantj-re3/HandyIctDoco/linux-software/howtoRealignExistingPartition.md

 - When I added a new partition in the newly created free space, instead of being named sdc9, it was named sdc13.

-So in effect, sdc9-sdc13 had all be "shuffled" and since several of those partitions were already referenced by other operating systems I **cancelled (i.e., did not save) those partition changes**.
+So in effect, sdc9-sdc13 had all been "shuffled" and since several of those partitions were already referenced by other operating systems **I cancelled ("q" quit) all of the partition changes**.

 ## Unsuccessful attempt using fdisk